lawloretienne/Loop/README.md

 Watch the world’s best videos from the <a href="https://developer.vimeo.com/api">Vimeo</a> community.
 Like videos and add videos to your watch later queue.
 Now you can cast videos to your TV.

-In order to run this project, you must <a href="register your app">Register Your App</a> to get proper credentials such as client_id, client_secret ...
+In order to run this project, you must <a href="https://developer.vimeo.com/apps/new">Register Your App</a> to get proper credentials such as client_id, client_secret ...
 Then you can store these credentials into `/res/values/defaults.xml` .

 Otherwise you can just download the .APK in <a href="https://github.com/lawloretienne/Loop/releases">Releases</a>